-- 1. Rapid DNA technology improvements and data are needed (Forensic Science International: Genetics 48 (2020) 102349) for use on crime scene samples and CODIS. - a.
-Coordinated multi-laboratory study led by the Advancement Task Group to study the capabilities and limitations of the improved Rapid DNA devices, once improved devices are available (anticipated to begin in late 2022). - b.
-Data must support use of the improved Rapid DNA technology on crime scene samples for the Advancement Task Group to make recommendations to SWGDAM regarding the maturity of Rapid DNA for crime scene samples analysis and CODIS.
+- 1. Rapid DNA technology improvements and data were needed (Forensic Science International: Genetics 48 (2020) 102349) for use on crime scene samples intended for CODIS upload. - a.
+Coordinated multi-laboratory study was led by the Advancement Task Group to evaluate the capabilities and limitations of the improved Rapid DNA technology.
+The multi-lab study was initiated in August 2023. - b.
+Data supported the use of the improved Rapid DNA technology on crime scene samples.
+The Advancement Task Group made recommendations to SWGDAM regarding the maturity of Rapid DNA for crime scene samples analysis and CODIS.